EU-EDPS/website-evidence-collector/README.md

 1. Install the dependencies according to the Installation Guide point 1.
 2. Install the version control system *Git* (<https://git-scm.com/>).
 3. Download the Website Evidence Collector
-  a. from the [EDPS Website](https://edps.europa.eu/press-publications/edps-inspection-software_en) and unzip the received folder, or
+  a. from the [EDPS Website](https://edps.europa.eu/press-publications/edps-inspection-software_en) and unpack the received folder with e.g. [7zip](https://www.7-zip.org), or
   b. from Github with `git clone https://github.com/EU-EDPS/website-evidence-collector`.
 4. Open the terminal and navigate to the folder `website-evidence-collector`.
 5. Install the dependencies using `npm install`